-Industrial POM Nylon Toilet Tank Mounting Bolts with 2″ Donut Gaskets
+Industrial POM Plastic Toilet Tank Mounting 6x Bolts with 2x 2″ Donut Gaskets

 Sick and tired of dealing with those nuisance brass toilet tank mounting bolts?

 You know . . . the ones that corrode and bind up over time, THEN have to be cut with a hacksaw for removal . . . what a hassle!